mkro298/AR-Builder-Coach/README.md

 ## 2. Scanning screen

 1. Allow browser camera access
-2. Point the camera at electronics components if available
+2. Point the camera at electronics components if available.
 3. Wait for labels to appear
 4. Click **Confirm Parts**